Aspie96/blog/content/posts/free-software.md

 Software programs aren't the only digital assets that can be distributed under a free licence.
 Artworks, books, music and all sorts of other works are also subject to copyright.

-The [Definition of Free Cultural Works](https://freedomdefined.org/Definition) and the [Open Definition](https://opendefinition.org/) (by the [Open Knowledge Foundation](https://okfn.org/)) independently provide definitions that can be used to establish which licences are "free" or "open".
+The [Definition of Free Cultural Works](https://freedomdefined.org/Definition) and the [Open Definition](https://opendefinition.org/) (by the [Open Knowledge Foundation](https://okfn.org/)) independently provide definitions that can be used to establish if any given licence is "free" or "open".
 The relevant freedoms are the same as those for free and open source software, just translated out of the software domain.

 [Creative Commons](https://creativecommons.org/) is a non-profit organization which writes public licences, [some](https://creativecommons.org/2008/02/20/approved-for-free-cultural-works/) of which are free.
-These include [CC0](https://creativecommons.org/publicdomain/zero/1.0/) (a public domain declaration), [CC BY](https://creativecommons.org/licences/by/4.0/) and [CC BY-SA](https://creativecommons.org/licences/by-sa/4.0/).
+These include [CC0](https://creativecommons.org/publicdomain/zero/1.0/) (a public domain declaration), [CC BY](https://creativecommons.org/licenses/by/4.0/) and [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/).
 Other organizations have written the [Free Art License](https://artlibre.org/license/lal/en/) and the [GNU GPL](https://www.gnu.org/licenses/licenses.html) (which, while mainly designed for software, can also be used for other works).

 ## Examples